cpetsas/cocoon/README.md

         ``` bash
         create database cocoon;
         ```
-    * Create a new user that has access to the new DB (https://www.postgresql.org/docs/8.0/sql-createuser.html) and make sure that the dev.sh script and the development object in config/config.json has the correct variables.
+    * Create a new user that has access to the new DB (https://www.postgresql.org/docs/8.0/sql-createuser.html) and make sure that the dev_env.sh script and the development object in config/config.json has the correct variables.
     * Connect to the DB with
         ```bash
         \c cocoon